 around 57 percent of national output - some 12 points more than

-Germany's - is a burden the economy cannot afford.
-French debt
+that in Germany - is a burden the economy cannot afford.
+French

-at 93.4 percent of GDP and rising is now "in the danger zone",
+debt at 93.4 percent of GDP and rising is now "in the danger

 The prospect of a policy shift has been applauded by